Sound Assessment and Prioritization of IT Risks

 How is IT risk assessment evolving with the emergence of quantum computing?

 Quantum computing presents both new challenges and opportunities for IT risk assessment.
-This disruptive technology will fundamentally alter existing security assumptions and requires a forward-looking adaptation of risk assessment methods.
+This effective technology will fundamentally alter existing security assumptions and requires a forward-looking adaptation of risk assessment methods.

 🔄 Need for adaptation in risk assessment: